react-navigation/react-navigation.github.io/versioned_docs/version-7.x/bottom-tab-navigator.md

 We export transition presets that bundle various sets of these options together.
 A transition preset is an object containing a few animation-related screen options exported under `TransitionPresets`.
 Currently the following presets are available:

 - `FadeTransition` - Cross-fade animation for the screen transition where the new screen fades in and the old screen fades out.
-- `ShiftingTransition` - Shifting animation for the screen transition where the screens slightly shift to left/right.
+- `ShiftTransition` - Shifting animation for the screen transition where the screens slightly shift to left/right.

 You can spread these presets in `options` to customize the animation for a screen: